-5.10.6 Biochar Pilot Project
+Biochar Pilot Project

 Through its Water Quality Program, ODA has been working with landowners, local conservation partners, and agencies since March 2018 to develop projects that improve water quality on properties around Upper Klamath Lake.
-This work was initiated in response to concerns about the endangered sucker species in Upper Klamath Lake and the detrimental effect of poor water quality and algal blooms on the species.
+This work was initiated in response to concerns about the endangered sucker species in Upper Klamath Lake and the detrimental effect of poor water quality and algal blooms on those fish.
 The goal is to substantially reduce phosphorus contributions from agricultural operations to Upper Klamath Lake.
-The Upper Klamath Lake TMDL states that 13 percent of the external phosphorus loading to the Lake is from the agricultural return water pumped directly into the Lake.
+The Upper Klamath Lake TMDL states that 13 percent of the external phosphorus loading to the lake is from the agricultural return water pumped directly into the Lake.

-The goal of this small-scale technology pilot project is to filter phosphorus from irrigation runoff.
+The goal of this small-scale technology pilot project is to test biochar as a filter media to remove phosphorus from irrigation runoff.
 Because tailwater is concentrated at irrigation canal pumping stations or within irrigation canals, there is an opportunity to filter this water before it is returned to Upper Klamath Lake.
 The project as proposed has three phases.
-Phase 1 conducts laboratory testing to assess the effectiveness and lifespan of different filtration media options.
-Phase 2 includes a site-specific design of a pilot filtration system.
+Phase 1 conducted laboratory testing to assess the effectiveness and lifespan of different filtration media options.
+Phase 2 includes a design and installation of a pilot filtration system.
 Phase 3 implements and tests a pilot system on a farm located adjacent to Upper Klamath Lake.